 “Mama?
 When are we having meatball subs again?”

 Talk about simple.
 Plus delicious and filling.
 And just four ingredients to happy tummies.
 It’s a hit in my family â€“ with five children, ranging from preschoolers to teens.

 You can use a bag of frozen, store-bought meatballs.
 I use homemade because they are better for you and taste delicious 🙂

 I recently socked away some meatballs and meatloaves when I did a bit of big-shop cooking.
 I invested about half an hour forming the meatballs by hand.
 Here’s a quick run down on the meatball batch:

-- Approximately 2.5 lbs ground beef (only 1.25 lbs served each meal)
+- 2.5 lbs ground beef (only 1.25 lbs served each meal)

-- 1-2 tsp Jane's Krazy Mixed Up Salt (can substitute dash each of salt, black pepper, garlic salt)
+- 2 tsp Jane's Krazy Mixed Up Salt (can substitute dash each of salt, black pepper, garlic salt)

-Top with spaghetti sauce and cheese.
+- Top with warmed spaghetti sauce and remaining cup of cheese.

 Easy to fix.
 Easily becomes a favorite.